SHL Inductive Reasoning Test – A Definitive Guide With Practice Questions

 Encountering inductive reasoning questions for the first time can be very overwhelming.

-This is because you haven’t been taught how to solve these in high school and some questions look like there is no logic behind them.
-It is also extremely pressurising to have to answer them under such tight time constraints.
+This is because you are not usually taught how to solve these things in high school.
+Some questions even look like there is no logic behind them.
+It can also be a bit stressful to have to answer them under such tight time constraints.

 This is why preparing for these tests is the key to success.